 Copyright Agent, Office of the General Counsel Museum of Modern Art 11 W. 53rd Street New York, New York 10019

-Any communication or material you post, transmit, or distribute to the MoMA website by electronic mail or otherwise, including any data or other content, questions, comments, suggestions, or the like, is and will be treated as, nonconfidential and nonproprietary.
-Anything you transmit or post may be used by MoMA or its affiliates for any purpose, including but not limited to, reproduction, disclosure (to law enforcement entities or others), transmission, publication, broadcast, and posting.
-Furthermore, MoMA is free to use any ideas, concepts, know-how, or techniques contained in any communication you send to the MoMA website for any purpose whatsoever including but not limited to, developing, manufacturing, and marketing products using such information.
+Any communication or material you post, transmit, or distribute to the MoMA website by electronic mail or otherwise, or any communication or material you post, transmit or distribute in any virtual or online MoMA event or program, including any data or other content, questions, comments, suggestions, or the like, is and will be treated as, nonconfidential and nonproprietary.
+Anything you so transmit or post may be used by MoMA or its affiliates for any purpose, including but not limited to, reproduction, disclosure (to law enforcement entities or others), transmission, publication, broadcast, and posting.
+Furthermore, MoMA is free to use any ideas, concepts, know-how, or techniques contained in any communication you send to the MoMA website or submit in any virtual or online MoMA event or program for any purpose whatsoever including but not limited to, developing, manufacturing, and marketing products using such information.

 Warranty and indemnification